-But don't make the mistake of thinking only mid-career or executive-level candidates can use a resume headline — entry-level and early-career candidates can also take advantage of this space to inform hiring managers of their abilities.
+Don't make the mistake of thinking only mid-career or executive-level candidates can use a resume headline — entry-level and early-career candidates can also take advantage of this space to inform hiring managers of their abilities.

 Try resume headlines like "Detail-Oriented College Grad Available to Work All Shifts" or "Graphic Designer Skilled with Adobe Products" or "Experienced Waiter and Bartender."